 Trading and hedging activities by us and our affiliates may affect your return on the units and their market value.
 We and our affiliates may buy or sell shares of the Reference Asset or any of its underlying assets, or futures or options contracts on the Reference Asset or any of its underlying assets.
 We may execute such purchases or sales for our own accounts, for business reasons or otherwise.
 These transactions could affect the value of these securities and, in turn, the value of the Reference Asset in a manner that could be adverse to the return on the Options and the units.
-On or before the inception date of the trust, any purchases or sales by us, our affiliates or others on our behalf may increase the value of the Reference Asset or any of the Reference Asset or any of the Reference Asset or any of the Reference Asset's underlying assets.
-Consequently, the value of the Reference Asset or any of the Reference Asset or any of the Units.
+On or before the inception date of the trust, any purchases or sales by us, our affiliates or others on our behalf may increase the value of the Reference Asset or any of the Reference Asset or any

-We or one or more of our affiliates may purchase or otherwise acquire a long or short position in the units, and may hold or resell any units.
+We or one or more of our affiliates may purchase or otherwise acquire a long or short position in the units and may hold or resell any units.
 For example, the sponsor may enter into these transactions in connection with any market making activities in which it engages.
 We cannot assure you that these activities, or any related hedging activities, will not adversely affect the value of the Options, the Reference Asset or the return on the units.